Let’s say there’s a guy in your office who has zero interest in football.

 This doesn’t happen by itself.
 Your HR department has to spark that process with its comms.

-Here at Punter Southall Aspire, we’ve developed a series of videos which are designed to do that job.
+But don't worry you won't have to do this all by yourself, as here at Punter Southall Aspire, we’ve developed a series of videos which are designed to do that job for you.

 The videos are light, fun and engaging – exactly what you need at this stage, to get people talking.

 And they are just a small part of a ready-to-go pensions comms package, which you can use to get your own staff engaged with their pensions – with virtually no effort on your part!

 To find out more about what’s included, and how to access these resources, just hit ‘reply’ and let me know you’re interested.

 In the meanwhile, watch out for my email next week, where I’ll walk you through “Contemplation” – the second of the five stages you need to take your staff through, to get them to save more into their pensions.

 You can use it if you want to get any of your colleagues more interested in football, too 😊